 Pre-Excavation Management Course (PEMC)

-Webinar: 3.5 Hours | Face-to-Face: 5 Hours face-to-face / On-Demand Webinar / Scheduled Webinar
+Webinar: 3.5 Hours or Face-to-Face: 5 Hours face-to-face / On-Demand Webinar / Scheduled Webinar

-• Duties of Persons Conducting a Business or Undertaking (PCBUs), supervisors and workers
+• Duties of PCBUs, supervisors and workers

 • Legal, financial and reputational consequences of utility strikes